-Later that same year, Hunter finally got her big break.
+At the end of September, Cash Box was mentioning other singers at the Cloister.
+Lurlean Hunter had finally gotten her big break.
 RCA Victor signed her, 16 years after her graduation from high school.
-For RCA she made three LPs—Lonesome Gal (1955), Night Life (1956), and Stepping Out (1958), all of which were done in New York City.
-Lonesome Gal, under the production aegis of Quincy Jones, was released on the RCA imprint; the next two LPs were released on RCA's subsidiary Vik.
+For RCA she made three LPs—Lonesome Gal (1955).
+The Cloister threw a party for "Lurlean Hunter of RCA-Victor" on January 13, 1956 (Cash Box, January 28, 1956, p.
+14).
+Her second and third LPs, Night Life (1956), and Stepping Out (1958), were also done in New York City.
+Lonesome Gal, under the production aegis of Quincy Jones, was released on the RCA imprint; the next two LPs were released on RCA's subsidiary Vik (the successor to Label X).

 When Hunter regularly played in South and North Side nightclubs, performing with some of the very best jazz musicians, she received raves from the jazz critics.
 But when it came to her recorded work they were largely unkind.
 Her records were put down for being "pop," not jazz.
 The very things that some critics loved her for—a beautiful voice, clear diction, unerring intonation, and staying close to the melody—were the same qualities that many others faulted.

 For instance, from July 3 through 7, 1957, after several months in New York, Hunter was booked into the Blue Note in Chicago.
 The publicity was careful to note that it was her first appearance there.
 She was accompanied by a trio led by piano man Billy Strayhorn, who rarely worked in public as a leader, featuring Ghanaian drummer Guy Warren ("Lurlean Hunter, Billy Strayhorn Blue Note's Next," Chicago Defender, June 24, 1957, p.
 19).